Here are three things I liked when I was growing up:

 DIFFERENT JOBS I'VE HAD

 I've had lots of jobs.
-Here are a few: Working on a tobacco farm (I did the girls’ work: planting, and sewing the large leaves onto lathes for drying after they were harvested), selling donuts, waiting on tables in a deli (I only lasted a few weeks at that job), and babysitting.
+Here are a few: Working on a tobacco farm (I did what was then considered the girls’ work: planting, and sewing the large leaves onto lathes for drying after they were harvested), selling donuts, waiting on tables in a deli (I only lasted a few weeks at that job), and babysitting.
 I've also worked as a tutor, library clerk, house cleaner, office receptionist, door-to-door canvasser, paralegal, and lawyer.

 I was a lawyer for many years.
 I used the laws and the courts to help people in California to protect wetlands, forests, beaches, and other special wild areas.
 I helped towns develop policies to protect their natural resources while being fair to the people in the community too.
 Before that, I worked for a judge on the California Supreme Court.
 When I moved to Vermont, I worked for the state, helping to protect public health.
 I also helped consumers get their money back when unscrupulous businesses cheated them . . . things like that.
 It was good work.
 It was definitely worthwhile.
 And it involved a great deal of writing. . . . but not writing for kids.